szistvan@chem.u-szeged.hu

 szerlauth.adel@szte.hu

-Dóra Takács obtained her BSc in 2018 and her MSc in June 2020 in chemistry at the University of Szeged.
-She started her PhD studies in September 2020 at the Biocolloids Research Group.
-Her research is concerned with development of nanocomposites and to study their colloidal properties in ionic liquid media.
+Péter Tamás obtained his BSc in 2022 and his MSc in June 2024 in Chemistry at the University of Szeged.
+He started his PhD studies in September 2024 at the Biocolloids Research Group.
+His research focuses on the development of nanocomposites containing nanoparticles and polyelectrolytes, and the investigation of their colloidal stability and antioxidant activity.

 bere.katalin@chem.u-szeged.hu